Thank you for your interest in BUGS!

 What is the deadline to apply?

-The deadline for the lottery is April 2, 2018.
-However, we will continue to accept applications for our waiting list after that deadline.
-These applications will be placed on the waiting list in the order they are received.
+The deadline to submit an application for the lottery is April 1, 2019.
+However, we will continue to accept applications after that deadline.
+These applications will be placed on the waiting list in the order in which they are received.

 How are admissions determined?